 Watch a video of Mark discussing his approach to mixing.

 Creating space in your mix so that all the instruments can be heard is one of the goals of a good mix.
 Another is to give your music that big, detailed sound we’ve come to expect with modern productions, while retaining warmth in the low end, sweetness in the top end and depth in the sound stage.

 Two keys to a great mix studio are a properly acoustically treated room and great reference monitors.
 Our mixing room’s acoustic treatment has been designed and provided by RealTraps, who supply many of the worlds best mixing and mastering studios.
-We use Adam P11 monitors which are a favourite amongst top studios, Abby Road being an example.
+We use Adam A77X monitors which are a favourite amongst top studios around the world, Abby Road being an example.